RealSput/Ixver/README.md

 # Ixver
-Ixver (_eiks·vur_) is a web voice assistant I made for fun.
+Ixver (_iyks·vur_) is a web voice assistant I made for fun.
 It is built on top of Microsoft's DialoGPT.

 # What is it useful for?
 Ixver is useful for handlessly getting quick answers to uncomplicated questions.
 For example, when you're wondering what a company is, you can say: